 Practicalities & Assessment

-For the MSc Finance (Corporate Finance) degree, you will complete an induction week [which commences on the 2nd September 2019], 10 course modules - 5 core courses and 5 specialised modules, and either a team project or a corporate internship.
-You will complete the course full-time only 12 months.
+For the MSc Finance (Corporate Finance) degree, you will complete an induction week [which commences on the 2nd September 2019], 10 course modules - 5 core courses and 5 specialised modules, and either a project or an internship.
+You will complete the course full-time over 12 months.